Risalamande: In Sweden, Finland, Norway and Iceland

 Typically it is made of chilled leftover rice pudding, whipped cream, sugar and vanilla, with or without almonds.
 By tradition, the person finding a hidden almond in the dessert is very lucky whole year.

 In Finland, it can be served with puree made of raspberry (or even lingonberry) or raisin compote.

 Norwegians have a similar dish called riskrem and, as in Denmark, the person finding a hidden almond in the dessert wins a mandelgave (almond present) in the form of a marzipan pig or the like.
 The dessert may contain almonds for flavour, but mostly chopped on top as decoration.
 In Norway, the sauce is also normally made of raspberry (or even strawberry) rather than cherry.

+In Iceland, this dish is called Ris a la mande or möndlugrautur (almond pudding) and served with cherry jam.
+It is made of rice pudding which is cooled overnight before adding whipped cream, sugar and chopped almonds.
+The dish is served at lunch on Christmas Eve.
+Typically a whole almond with the skin on is hidden in the pudding and the person who finds it receives a present.